fuzzzerd/fmDotNet/README.md

 ### Contributing to fmDotNet

- 1. Fork us, hit hte Fork button at the top right!
-Make improvements, add additional tests, and submit a pull request.
+ 1. [Fork us!](https://github.com/WizardSoftware/fmDotNet/fork) Make improvements, add more (or better) tests.
+Then make a pull request.
  2. Submit an issue/bug with steps to reproduce it.
- 3. Submit a wiki page with more detailed examples.
+ 3. Create a wiki page with more detailed examples, tutorials, or documentation.

 Please make sure that that changes you submit to the core fmDotNet project pass the tests in fmDotNet.Tests or explain why they don't and why the test should be updated.